Mission Trip to Dominican Republic, border with Haiti. spectacular views, montanous, beautiful village in Dominican Republic.

 your visiting missionaries that are not financially prepared for anything above there normal living cost.

-- Once you pay for the tourist card and change your currency, make sure you get a cart for your luggage, its free.
+- Change your currency, make sure you get a cart for your luggage, its free.
+Exchange rate in 2020 is 52 pesos for one dollar. check google, this always changes.

 - Extra Cash in your pocket, for your expenses and to donate.